walmartlabs/concord-website/docs/plugins/oneops.md

 - expr:  ${oneops.waitForActiveDeployment(oneOpsConfig, asm, env, timeout)}
 ```

+`timeout` - Number of milliseconds to wait before executing the next step
-`timeout` - milliseconds, it will wait till completion of deployment if set to less than zero
+in flow, regardless of deployment completion.
+If set to less than zero, it will wait for
-otherwise only for specified amount of time.
+completion of deployment.

 <a name="source"/>